Wiki · Concept · Last reviewed June 23, 2026

 Frontier AI Context

 Safety cases became more prominent in frontier AI after the 2023 and 2024 AI safety summits and the publication of company-side frontier safety frameworks.
 The UK AI Security Institute said in 2024 that safety cases could complement empirical evaluations and began collaborations around safety case sketches for risks such as loss of control and autonomy.
+As of June 23, 2026, AISI's safety-cases workstream includes published sketches or templates for AI control, cyber inability, debate-based alignment, and safeguards against misuse.
+That signals a move from generic advocacy toward reusable argument patterns.

-Technical work has also moved from general advocacy to templates.
+Technical work has moved from general advocacy to templates.
 A 2024 cyber inability template showed how a developer might argue that a model does not pose unacceptable offensive cyber risk by breaking the claim into risk models, proxy tasks, evaluation settings, and evidence.
 A 2025 AISI paper argued that writing and reviewing safety cases could help frontier developers satisfy safety commitments, while also emphasizing unresolved methodology and implementation questions.

 The frontier AI version is harder than older industrial safety cases because the system may be general-purpose, rapidly updated, deployed through many products, capable of tool use, sensitive to prompting, and exposed to adversarial users.
 The case must often cover both model behavior and the sociotechnical system around it.